 Twitter vs. India, or at least that’s what some of the trending tweets were saying yesterday.
 Fantasy aside, the reality is that it is more of a standoff between Twitter and India’s Government.
 It is so because the government’s blocking order has names of journalists, activists, and politicians.

 In a blog post, Twitter says that it believes blocking these accounts would “violate their fundamental right to free expression under Indian law.”
 Following this blog, the MeitY tweeted that it was “unusual” of the platform to publish the blog.
 What’s more notable is the ministry first made a post on Koo and later copied it as the Tweet you’re seeing above.
+Also, check out our blog on the best alternatives to WhatsApp that you can use in 2022.

 Why Should You Care?